 - The market is incredibly competitive, and both domestic and foreign brands are competing for space.

 - Domestic Chinese brands have established a presence in premium spaces.
-As a mater of fact the top selling beauty brand in China in 2021 were Florasis and Perfect Diary.
+As a matter of fact, the top-selling beauty brand in China in 2022 was Florasis and Perfect Diary.

 - China has unique attributes that you are not familiar with — such as strict government regulation in certain industries and long-standing consumer attitudes that may never shift.